Eden Is West

-Eden Is West (Eden à l'ouest) is a 2009 film by Greek-French director Costa-Gavras about an illegal immigrant called Elias who tries to get to Paris.
+Eden Is West (Eden à l'ouest) is a 2009 adventure drama film by Greek-French director Costa-Gavras about an illegal immigrant called Elias who tries to get to Paris.
 The original title in Greek is "Paradissos sti Dysi" ("Paradise in West").

 The nationality of the main character hero is not disclosed during the film, Gavras wanted to make a point about illegal immigrants of any nationality, since he himself was an immigrant.

 The film had its world premiere out of the competition at the 59th Berlin International Film Festival.

 Plot

 Elias (Riccardo Scamarcio) is an immigrant in his twenties who tries to get to Europe by a boat along with other illegal immigrants.
 When the boat is near the Greek shores and they hope they will soon disembark, a marine patrol approaches and Elias jumps into the sea in order to avoid arrest.
 So do the other people in the boat.
 He wakes up next morning in a shore with nudists, which is not so bad after all, since he has lost some of his clothes while he was swimming for quite a few hours.
 He pretends to be a nudist himself, steals some clothes and he pretends he is an employee of the hotel "Eden Club-Paradise".
 Some residents consider him to be an employee and some others a client like themselves.
 He meets a magician (Ulrich Tukur) who hires him for a few tricks and since Elias is fairly good, Nick Nickelby, as the magician is called in the movie, tells him "if you find yourself in Paris, come and find me".
 Elias considers it an invitation and a great opportunity.
 Going to Paris becomes an obsession.

 In the meantime nasty things happen to him: he is raped by the manager of the hotel and in another occasion he is obliged to clean a toilet with his hands because a tenant considers him to be a plumber.
 He also happens to witness the arrest of a friend of his, an illegal immigrant, who is discovered hiding near the hotel.
-He also sees the dead bodies of two immigrants who didn’t make it and drowned trying to swim to shore.
+He also sees the dead bodies of two immigrants who didn't make it and drowned trying to swim to shore.

 A middle-aged German woman named Christina (Juliane Köhler) wants him as her lover and offers him refuge in her room.
 She also gives him money.
 He leaves the "Eden Club" and tries to travel to Paris by hitch-hiking, without realising how far it is.
 A man takes advantage of his ignorance and says he will take him to Paris as long as he shares the expenses.
 Elias wants to prove he can afford it and shows an envelope where he keeps his money.
 The man steals his money and leaves.
 A peasant woman passes by with her tractor and takes Elias to her home; there he helps her sell birds and is friendly with her children.
 Soon after that, he leaves.